build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 > 💡 Tip: You’ll end up seeing only two Spot nodes running, and if you review the Karpenter logs, you’ll see that it was because of the consolidation process.

-## Step 7: (Optional) Deploy a stateful workload
+## Step 7: (Optional) Deploy a Stateful Workload

-The purpose of this step is to show you that you can still launch On-Demand instances in a cluster that’s also running Spot instances for those non Spot-friendly workloads.
-You can continue using the default Karpenter `Provisioner` you created before.
-You just need to make sure you’re configuring the workload properly.
+You can still launch On-Demand Instances in a cluster that’s also running Spot Instances for those non Spot-friendly workloads.
+Continue using the default Karpenter `Provisioner` you created before.
+But make sure you’re configuring the workload properly.
 One way of doing it is to use a similar approach for the Spot-friendly workload by using a `nodeSelector`.

 Deploy the following application to simulate a stateful workload: